clovyr/chia-example/examples/chia-piggybank/01-Piggybank-QuickStart.md

 5. `chia wallet show` - verify that the txch was received (this takes about a minute)

 ## Update piggybank example with our wallet address
- - `cp chia-piggybank piggybank-test` - copy the chia-piggybank folder for this test
+ - `cp -r chia-piggybank piggybank-test` - copy the chia-piggybank folder for this test
  - open file `piggybank-test/piggybank.clsp`
  - `cdv decode [wallet address]` - decode bech32m address to a puzzle hash
  - update `CASH_OUT_PUZZLE_HASH` constant with the puzzle hash of your wallet.